Fostering a Safe Ringette Community

 Submit a Complaint

-If you or someone you know has not felt safe while participating in ringette or ringette related activities, and would like to report a potential incident to Ringette BC, please click here for more information on how to submit a complaint.
+If you or someone you know has experienced unsafe circumstances while participating in ringette or ringette related activities and would like to report a potential incident to Ringette BC, you can submit a report confidentially:

 Ringette BC Codes of Conduct